jivesh/SalifianBot/README.md

 # SalifianBot
-A Telegram bot to subsitute for Salifian
+A Telegram bot to make Salifian accessible, to everyone.

 ### Why do we need this?
 For too long, access to Salifian has been limited by various arbitrary factors - the birth lottery, geography, your RC/OG.